emblazonjava/convention-crawler/README.md

 ```
 // variable names are in angle brackets, < >
 // variable names are valid python variable names
-// variables are placeholders. they are keywords. variable names are not freely chosen
+// variables are placeholders.
+They are keywords.
+Variable names are not freely chosen.
 structure {
     app_dir: <app_dir>
     controllers_dir: controllers